Annika-Nyholm/notes-Annika-Nyholm-1/readme.md

 ## Technical Details:
 - The backend is implemented with Node.js and uses MySQL for the database.
-- The frontend is built with a modern JavaScript framework (e.g., Vue.js or React).
+- The frontend is built with a modern JavaScript framework e.g. Vue.js.
 - Communication between frontend and backend is handled via a REST API, enabling a clear separation of concerns.
 - All user data and documents are stored securely in the MySQL database.